MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/offline-backup-workflow.md

 3. Enter the drive letter without the trailing colon for the mounted disk that you want to prepare for transfer to Azure.
 4. Provide confirmation for the formatting of the drive when prompted.
-5. You're prompted to sign into your Azure subscription.
+5. You're prompted to sign in to your Azure subscription.
 Provide your credentials.

     ![Input Azure subscription Credentials](./media/backup-server/signindiskprep.png) <br/>